getapis/Urban-Knowledge-Base/README.md

 Create a fine-grained GitHub token with **Contents: Read and write** permission for this repository only.
 Enter it in the site's **GitHub sync** modal after unlocking the site.

+When opened at `https://getapis.github.io/Urban-Knowledge-Base/`, the site auto-fills:

+- Owner: `getapis`
+- Repository: `Urban-Knowledge-Base`
+- Branch: `main`

+You still need to paste a token before saving edits from the live website.

 Do not hard-code this token into the project.

 ## Security Note